Table of contents

 )

-- Add network status event listener and
+1. Add network status event listener and like function to Container class definition.

 export default class Container extends Component {